SilasReinagel/silasreinagel.github.io/static/delivering/C7_kanban_good_and_bad.md

 ---

-## Good Result - Very High Flexbility
+## Good Result - Very High Flexibility

 Another great feature of Kanban is just how incredibly flexible it is.
 It's not nearly as prescriptive as other Agile frameworks.
 It involves far less overhead and planning.